Where to eat in South Bank

-Stokehouse Q is a restaurant of choice for food lovers, with its unique riverside location and a contemporary Mediterranean-inspired menu.
-The head chef draws upon premium local produce, including fresh oysters, Sunshine Coast seafood, seasonal fruit-based desserts and a selection of prime beef cuts from Queensland farms.
+On the opposite end of South Bank, Stokehouse Q is a local favourite, with its unique riverside location and a contemporary Mediterranean-inspired menu.
+The head chef draws upon premium local produce and a selection of prime beef cuts from Queensland farms.
+Next door, The Jetty embrace the best of Queensland produce to create a modern Australian menu with hints of Indonesian inspiration.